 About Advocacy Day

 Advocacy Day is a two-day event in Washington, D.C. where a passionate group of individuals unite on Capitol Hill to meet with members of Congress to urge them to make pancreatic cancer a national priority.
-These individuals travel from all 50 states and are comprised of survivors, caregivers, researchers, healthcare professionals, volunteers and loved ones of those impacted by this disease.
+These advocates travel from all 50 states and are comprised of survivors, caregivers, researchers, healthcare professionals, volunteers and loved ones of those impacted by this disease.

-Advocacy experience is not necessary to attend.
-We will provide you with the tools, resources, and training to make your voice heard.
-Anyone who is passionate about telling their story and making a difference for pancreatic cancer patients is encouraged to attend this event!
+Experience with talking to members of Congress is not required to attend Advocacy Day.
+We will provide you with the tools, resources and training to make your voice heard.
+Anyone who is passionate about telling their story and making a difference for pancreatic cancer patients is encouraged to attend the annual event!

-— Michael W., pancreatic cancer survivor
+— Michael W., survivor

-What to Expect at Advocacy Day
+Your Experience at Advocacy Day

-Monday, June 18
+Monday, June 24

-Tuesday, June 19
+Tuesday, June 25